About the project

 If your application was successful, you will be able to select a supplier from our approved list of digital and technology service providers (PDF, 319.4 KB).

-You can then contact you chosen supplier who will assist you going forward.
+Contact you chosen supplier who will assist you going forward.

 Speak to a digital advisor